 In one corner: Bill James, who sees Wheeler as a bona fide relief ace whose weak contact-inducing ability will come out in full force (beating his FIP by more than a full run).
 In the other corner: despite some interesting discordance about how he gets there—note that RotoChamp and Steamer are only four points away in their projected ERAs but 25 point apart in WHIP—a roughly average relief pitcher who’ll give the Indians a few dozen frames out of the ‘pen.

 Personally, my favorite part of these projections is that all five systems foresee him allowing exactly 7 home runs.
 Especially since they all project him for different numbers of innings.

 Best-case scenario: James pretty much hits the nail on the head here.
 A 2.80 ERA would be Wheeler’s best since 2006.
 A few more innings or a little better home run prevention would be nice, but if he can do that he’ll be a fantastic addition to the Bullpen Mafia.

 Worst-case scenario: Wheeler loses his magic touch for inducing weak contact, and the effect is magnified as fly ball after fly ball falls uninhibited into the outfield grass.
 Despite his impressive (though regressed) walk and strikeout numbers he gives up too many home runs to be an effective reliever, and the Indians end up better off with Frank Herrmann.

 Most likely scenario: I like the mean projection here.
 Despite his homer-prone nature and the hit his BABIP will take from the Indians’ defense he still misses enough bats and throws enough strikes to be an effective pitcher.
 Fifty innings with a mid-3.00′s ERA would be a great showing for a minor-league signee.

-Topics: Dan Wheeler
+Tags: Dan Wheeler